Best Replacement Bands for Fitbit Charge 2

 Designed with a high-quality, durable stainless steel, the bayite band can be easily adjusted to fit wrists of almost any size.
 With the double-button clasp and butterfly enclosure, you won't have to worry about your tracker ever sliding off of your wrist either!

-You can pick from four different colors, including silver, black, gold, and rose gold.
+You can pick from four different colors, including silver, black, gold, and rose gold for around $16.

 So, what do you think?